forthebadge/for-the-badge/README.md

 * Mom Made Pizza Rolls
 * Reading Level 6th Grade
 * Winter Is Coming
-* 60% of the time Works everytime
+* 60% of the Time Works Every Time
 * You Didn't Ask For This